ClinSeq/autoseq-snakemake/docs/autoseq_pipeline.md

 The Autoseq WGS Pipeline is designed for whole genome sequencing (WGS) analysis.
 Unlike the standard Autoseq pipeline, this pipeline does not incorporate unique molecular identifiers (UMIs).
 Additionally, germline variants in the tumor sample are identified by running the Haplotype Caller (rule: gatk4_haplotypecaller_jc), as these variants contribute to the copy number analysis for generating liqbio and franken plots.
 For quality metrics, WGSmetrics is utilized in place of CollectHsMetrics.
 Both tumor and matched normal samples are required for this pipeline, with the remaining steps closely mirroring those in the standard Autoseq pipeline.

 ![Autoseq WGS workflow](img/autoseq_wgs.png)
-**Figure 3:** This diagram shows the overall workflow for autoseq whole genome sequencing pipeline.
-Here different type of processes are highlighed with different colors.
-The preprocessing, quality check, somatic variant calling, germline variant calling, copy number analysis, structural variant calling and plots are mentioned in grey, blue, dark orange, green, light blue, dark yellow and light orange respectively.
+**Figure 3:** The workflow for the Autoseq WGS pipeline, with different processes distinguished by color: preprocessing, quality checks, somatic variant calling, germline variant calling, copy number analysis, structural variant calling, and plotting are represented in grey, blue, dark orange, green, light blue, dark yellow, and light orange, respectively.

 ### Launching WGS Pipeline:

-Launching WGS pipeline is similar to launching autoseq pipeline, you just have to specify an additional parameter which is `--pipeline autoseq-wgs`.
-Below, you can find an example command to launch WGS sample.
+The WGS pipeline can be launched similarly to the standard Autoseq pipeline, with the addition of the parameter `--pipeline autoseq-wgs`.
+Below is an example command for launching a WGS sample:

 ```
 autoseq launch -r /path/to/autoseq-genome/autoseq-genome.json \